-You want to know how labor will begin - and how you will know that this is really it!
+How labor will begin?
+How you will know that this is really “it?!”

 Is This It?

-If it's not anything you've been feeling will putter out and you won't be exhausted from getting too worked up.
+- If it’s just practice contractions, they’ll putter out and you won’t be exhausted from getting too worked up.

-There are a couple very obvious ways to tell that your baby's birth is growing near:
+There are a few obvious ways to tell that your baby’s birth is starting:

 - Very strong, close contractions that don’t stop when you change activities.